MarcelCoding/zia/README.md

 | Websocket | The UDP datagrams are wrapped inside websocket frames.
 These frames are then transmitted to the server and there unwrapped.                                                                                 |
 | TCP       | The UDP datagrams are prefixed with a 16 bit length of the datagram and then transmitted to the server in TCP packages.
 At the server these packages are unwrapped and forwarded to the actual UDP upstream. |

-The client is capable of doing an TLSv2 or TLSv3 handshake, the server isn't.
-The client is also able to do a TLS handshake between the HTTPS proxy and the Server.
+The client is capable of doing a TLSv2 or TLSv3 handshake, the server isn't able to handle TLS requests.
+The client is also able to do a TLS handshake for a HTTPS proxy.
 In a case where an end to end (zia-client <-> zia-server) TLS encryption should happen, you have to proxy the traffic for the server using a reverse proxy.

 ## Client